St. Anthony Regional Hospital & Nursing Home

 In order to remain true to its calling to address the evolving needs of humankind, FSPA announced it intends to transfer complete oversight of its three organizations, including St. Anthony Regional Hospital & Nursing Home, to lay leaders for each organization.
 This action removes FSPA from sponsorship of the ministries allowing it to more fully focus on people in the margins of society.
-Pending Vatican approval, the sisters expect to transition oversight on July 1, 2018.
+The sisters transitioned oversight on Aug.
+14, 2018.

 Learn more about the sisters' sponsorship announcement

 A historical context of partnering in health care ministry

 In 1883, in response to the need of the maritime trade on the Mississippi River and the growing population in the western part of the state, the Franciscan Sisters built and operated St. Francis Hospital in La Crosse, their first venture into health care and western Wisconsin's first hospital.
 Seeing the need to enhance the technical and patient care skill of the sisters, they opened St. Francis School of Nursing in 1901.